sreyassabbani/saterminal/README.md

 A missed or corrected question enters `sat review` only after both default spacing requirements are met:

-- at least 7 days have passed since its latest answer;
+- at least X days have passed since its latest answer;
-- at least 100 answer events were recorded after that answer.
+- at least Y answer events were recorded after that answer.

+X and Y are defined in `preferences.json`, and are defaulted to 7 and 100, respectively.
 This prevents an immediate retry from masquerading as durable recall.
 Change either threshold with:

 ```sh
 sat config set --minimum-days 14